github-jimjim/NNUE-kit/README.md

 # NNUE-kit

 ## Overview
-This project is designed to help users train an NNUE (Efficiently Updatable Neural Network) and integrate it into their chess engines using the NNUE probe and provided examples.
+This project is designed to help users train an NNUE (Efficiently Updatable Neural Network) and integrate it into their chess engines using the NNUE probes and provided examples.

 ## Getting Started
 ### 1. Generating Validation Data